 Reasons for Filing Anyway

-All your reported earnings count toward your lifetime earnings for purpose of calculating Social Security retirement and disability benefits.
+All your reported earnings count toward your lifetime earnings for the purpose of calculating Social Security retirement and disability benefits.
 You won't receive your credits for the year if you don't file a tax return.
 Your employer should deduct Social Security taxes from your paychecks so the government can keep a tally of your credits, but some employers fail to report your W-2 income properly.
 And the burden is on you to report your income and pay Social Security taxes on it if you're self-employed.

 IRS Penalties for Not Filing

-The late-filing penalty is 5 percent calculated monthly on any unpaid taxes you might owe.
+The late-filing penalty is 5 percent.
+It's calculated monthly on any unpaid taxes you might owe.
 The IRS caps at 25 percent.
-You’ll owe a minimum penalty of the lesser of $205 or 100 percent of the taxes you owe if your filing is more than 60 days past the due date.
+You’ll owe a minimum penalty of the lesser of $435 or 100 percent of the taxes you owe if your filing is more than 60 days past the due date.

 You’ll still owe a late-payment penalty if you don't pay your taxes by the filing deadline even if you take an extension for time to file your return.
-This is 0.5 percent of the taxes you owe on the unpaid balance, and it's calculated monthly.
+This is 0.5 percent of the taxes you owe on the unpaid balance, and it's also calculated monthly.

 Interest on your unpaid tax balance begins compounding daily starting one day after the filing deadline.
-This interest rate changes periodically.
-It's 3 percent added to whatever the federal short-term rate.
+This interest rate can change every few months because it's based on the federal short-term rate.
 It's 3 percent as of the first quarter of 2022.

 Reasonable Cause Penalty Relief

 Unforeseen circumstances can sometimes leave taxpayers in financial straits so severe that they can't pay their tax debts.
 The IRS offers some relief on a case-by-case basis if taxpayers have “sound reasons” and “reasonable cause” for not paying.
 This can include serious illness, a natural disaster...and yes, a coronavirus pandemic that's left you unemployed.